joverandout/warwick-sport-register-py/README.md

   This allows the script to then comprise a register for a particular session.
 This will allow checking if participants of a particular session have booked without unnecessary hassle of checking individual email receipts

-Index.php in the tempaltes file is a webpage that can host and run the python script and output a register so the application can be run from a phone
+Index.php in the templates file is a webpage that can host and run the python script and output a register so the application can be run from a phone